 So what happens if you do exceed the annual limit?

-If you find you have an excess deferral, you have the opportunity to withdraw the excess funds from your plan by before taxes are due.
+If you find you have an excess deferral, you have the opportunity to withdraw the excess funds from your plan before taxes are due.
 If you wait until after tax day, the excess deferral left in the plan is taxed twice.
 This can also prevent the plan from being considered a qualified plan.

-A 401(k) for small business owners with employees may or may not make sense, depending on the level of employee interest in participating.
+A 401(k) for business owners with employees may or may not make sense, depending on the level of employee interest in participating.
 Before moving forward, survey your team to see who would like to participate in the plan to determine whether or not it’s a good idea for your group to invest in a retirement plan.

 If you’re still struggling to determine whether or not a 401(k) plan makes sense for your business, we can help!
-At Genesis HR, we offer a variety of robust, multiple employer plans that can be customized to meet your company’s unique needs.
-Contact us today for a free discovery call to learn more about our 401(k) offering.
+At GenesisHR, we offer a robust, multiple employer plan that can be customized to meet your company’s unique needs.
+Contact us today to learn more about our 401(k) plan offering.